 Wood paneling can be used in a wide range of spaces, not just on the walls.
 In this case, they’re used to create the backs of benches, creating a built-in style that adds some contrast to the darker wood in the room and complements the rustic style.

-No matter what type of restaurant you’re designing, wood makes an ideal material to include in the interior.
-From elegant to rustic, wood can help you make the statement you want for your restaurant.
-Contact Elmwood Reclaimed Lumber to speak with a professional and see how you can incorporate wood in your next design.
+No matter what type of restaurant you’re designing, wood makes an ideal natural material to include in the interior.
+From elegant to rustic, wood can help you makeover your coffee shop, restaurant or cafe interior to create the look-n-feel you want.
+Contact Elmwood Reclaimed Timber to speak with a professional and see how easily you can incorporate real wood in your next design project.